Arjun-G-Ravi/replicating_research_papers/00_How to read research papers/main.md

-# HOW TO READ A PAPER
+# HOW TO READ A PAPER - The 5 stage technique
 `At the end of each stage, decide if I want to move on to next reading stage`

 ## STAGE 1: Deciding if i want to even read the paper